LazyBun/cinema-challange/README.md

 * Block

 Block is a type of Slot that signifies blockage of a room in a Schedule.

+* Premiere

+ASSUMPTION: I'm assuming that it's a parameter for the movie itself (not specific Show)

 ## Run application